toeverything/AFFiNE/README.md

 ## Getting Started with development

-Please view the path Contribute-to-AFFiNE/Software-Contributions/Quick-Start in documentation.
+Please view the path Contribute-to-AFFiNE/Software-Contributions/Quick-Start in the documentation.

 # Roadmap